SichengH/CS5340_Project/README.md

 ## This site is hosted by Sicheng Hao
 ## (E-mail: [hao.sic@husky.neu.edu](hao.sic@husky.neu.edu))

+Note: if the pictures does not work, please click "View on Github" in the upper right corner.

 ### Personal Background:
 My name is Sicheng (Si-Cheng).
 I am a second year Master Student in Data Science program at CCIS.
 I have a background in Statistics and Machine Learning, my main programming lauguage is R. Here is my [personal website](https://sichenghao1992.github.io/)